ampproject/amp-wp/contributing.md

 Contributors who want to make a new release, follow these steps:

 0. Do `git submodule update --init --recursive && npm install && composer selfupdate && composer install && wp cli update`.
+1. Bump plugin versions in `amp.php` (×2: the metadata block in the header and also the `AMP__VERSION` constant).
+Verify via `npx grunt shell:verify_matching_versions`.
+2. Add changelog entry to readme.
-1. Do `npm run build` and install the `amp.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
+3. Do `npm run build` and install the `amp.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
-2. Bump plugin versions in `amp.php` (×2: the metadata block in the header and also the `AMP__VERSION` constant).
-3. Add changelog entry to readme.
+4. Do sanity check by comparing the `build` directory with the previously-deployed plugin at http://plugins.svn.wordpress.org/amp/trunk
-4. Draft blog post about the new release.
+5. Draft blog post about the new release.
-5. [Draft new release](https://github.com/ampproject/amp-wp/releases/new) on GitHub targeting the release branch, with the new plugin version as the tag and release title.
+6. [Draft new release](https://github.com/ampproject/amp-wp/releases/new) on GitHub targeting the release branch, with the new plugin version as the tag and release title.
 Attaching the `amp.zip` build to the release.
 Include link to changelog in release tag.
-6. Run `npm run deploy` to to commit the plugin to WordPress.org.
+7. Run `npm run deploy` to to commit the plugin to WordPress.org.
-7. Confirm the release is available on WordPress.org; try installing it on a WordPress install and confirm it works.
+8. Confirm the release is available on WordPress.org; try installing it on a WordPress install and confirm it works.
-8. Publish GitHub release.
+9. Publish GitHub release.
-9. Create built release tag: `git fetch --tags && git checkout $(git tag | tail -n1) && ./bin/tag-built.sh` (then add link from release)
+10. Create built release tag: `git fetch --tags && git checkout $(git tag | tail -n1) && ./bin/tag-built.sh` (then add link from release)
-10. Create a new branch off of the release branch, merge `develop` into it and resolve conflicts (e.g. with version and changelog), and then open pull request to merge changes into `develop`.
+11. Create a new branch off of the release branch, merge `develop` into it and resolve conflicts (e.g. with version and changelog), and then open pull request to merge changes into `develop`.
-11. Merge release tag into `master`.
+12. Merge release tag into `master`.
-12. Publish release blog post, including link to GitHub release.
+13. Publish release blog post, including link to GitHub release.
-13. Close the GitHub milestone and project.
+14. Close the GitHub milestone and project.
-14. Make announcements.
+15. Make announcements.